KiranReddy0808/Pegasus/README.md

 ## Contact

 Feel free to use this application in your websites or personal use.
-For suggestion or to contact me on my [instagram](https://www.instagram.com/pskiranreddy/) or mail me on [saikiranreddy.saikiran@gmail.com](mailto:saikiranreddy.saikiran@gmail.com)
+For suggestions contact me on my [instagram](https://www.instagram.com/pskiranreddy/) or mail me on [saikiranreddy.saikiran@gmail.com](mailto:saikiranreddy.saikiran@gmail.com)

 This is possible because of [Public APIs](https://github.com/public-apis/public-apis) team which acted as inspiration and place to discover new APIs.